 In 1954, Public Theater founder Joseph Papp began producing a series of traveling Shakespeare productions.
-Papp’s Shakespeare Workshop found a permanent home in the 1960s on the lawn in front of Central Park’s Belvedere Lake (now Turtle Pond).
-Philanthropist George T. Delacorte, Jr. donated funds to replace the theater’s folding chairs and portable stage with a permanent amphitheatre.
-In 1962, the Delacorte Theater officially opened with a production of Shakespeare's The Merchant of Venice starring George C. Scott and James Earl Jones.
+Papp's Shakespeare Workshop found a permanent home in the 1960s on the lawn in front of Belvedere Lake (now Turtle Pond).
+Philanthropist George T. Delacorte, Jr. donated funds to replace the theater's folding chairs and portable stage with a permanent amphitheater.
+In 1962, the Delacorte Theater officially opened with a production of Shakespeare's The Merchant of Venice, starring George C. Scott and James Earl Jones.

 Today, New Yorkers and visitors looking for a free ticket head to the Park early and often spend hours camped out in a line that snakes along the Park’s path.

 Things you can do here